 What are false alarm fines in NJ?

-False alarm fines vary by municipality.
+False alarm fines vary by NJ municipality.
 Typical: First alarm - warning; Second - $50; Third - $100; Fourth+ - $150-$500 each.
-Excessive false alarms may result in permit revocation.
+Excessive false alarms (5+/year) may result in permit revocation.
+Professional installation reduces false alarms by over 90%.

-Is professional alarm installation worth it?
+Is professional alarm installation worth it in NJ?

 What is the best alarm system for NJ homes?